nguyenhuutukhtn/flutter_cors_image/README.md

 2. If that fails on web platforms, automatically fall back to using an HTML img tag
 3. On native platforms, fall back to using `ExtendedImage` for additional compatibility

+**New in v0.3.3**: Right-click context menu with native browser-like functionality for web platforms.

 **New in v0.3.0**: Hover icons with customizable positioning, image data callbacks, and advanced clipboard/download functionality.

 **New in v0.2.0**: Widget-based error handling with customizable error, reload, and open URL widgets.
 HTML errors now callback to Flutter for consistent UI across platforms.